ricardomaharaj/examples/react-swr/README.md

 # React SWR

-Example of SWR in a React app (Todo CRUD)
+A demonstration of how to use SWR in a React app (Todo CRUD)

-### Features:
+### Features

-- Strongly typed with Typescript
-- SWR same request grouping
-- Axios instance shared app wide via `SWRConfig`
-- Tailwind styled client interface
+- Shared axios instance used app-wide
+- Relative api routing with `baseURL` in axios instance
+- SWRConfig context also using axios instance

 ### Usage

-client:

-1. install dependencies
-2. run the `dev` script

-server: `../fastify-sequelize`

-1. install dependencies
+- install dependencies
-2. run the watch script `npm run w`
+- run the `db` script
-3. in another terminal run the dev script `npm run dev`
+- in another terminal run the `db` script